-- Attend a mandatory dental hygiene program informational session presented by the dental hygiene faculty on Thursday, March 16, 2017, at 2:00 PM in Health Sciences Annex - Room 906;
+- Attend a mandatory dental hygiene program informational session presented by the dental hygiene faculty on Thursday, March 8, 2018, at 8:00 AM or 3:00 PM in Health Sciences Annex - Room 906;

 - Complete the following prerequisite courses (21 credit hours) with a minimum grade of "C" in each course and a cumulative prerequisite GPA of 3.0.
 CHEM and BIOL courses must have been completed within 5 years

 Anatomy and Physiology I